Pagure/pagure/README.rst

     $ ./dev/docker-start.sh

-Once all the containers have started, you can access pagure on http://localhost:5000.
+Once all the containers have started, you can access Pagure on http://localhost:5000.
 To stop the containers, press Ctrl+C.

 Once the containers are up and running, run this command to populate the